wsydney76/craft-staticcache/README.md

 As a bonus, missing image transforms will be created.
 Use the `--dryRun=1` option to create transforms without creating cache files.

-Beta quality, use at your own risk.
+Beta quality (at best...), use at your own risk.

 ## Requirements